-Leishmania are vector-borne protozoan intracellular parasites causing disease in humans and sometimes dogs in 98 countries across 5 continents with an estimated 0.2-0.4 million, and 0.7-1.2 million, annual new cases of visceral and cutaneous leishmaniasis, respectively.
-More than 20 species of Leishmania cause disease in humans most with complex transmission cycles involving a diversity of zoonotic reservoirs and different sand fly vector species.
-The disease spectrum in humans includes simple cutaneous to disseminated or metastasised mucocutaneous lesions to life threatening visceral involvement.
-Against transmission, there are no human vaccines, animal culling is controversial and vector control is complex or/and predominantly unsustainable.
-However novel control methods are becoming available for field evaluation.
+Leishmania are a group of vector-borne protozoan parasites causing leishmaniasis disease in humans and animals with an estimated 0.2-0.4 million, and 0.7-1.2 million, annual new cases of visceral and cutaneous leishmaniasis, respectively.
+The transmission cycles involve a diversity of zoonotic reservoirs and different sand fly vector species.
+The disease spectrum in humans includes cutaneous to disseminated and metastasised mucocutaneous lesions to life threatening visceral involvement.
+Against transmission, there are no human vaccines, animal culling is controversial and vector control is complex and usually unsustainable.
+Novel methods to combat transmission are under field evaluation.

 Chagas Disease due to infection with trypanosoma cruzi is responsible for an estimated 1.2 million human cases of potentially lethal cardiomyopathy in Latin America.
 One important route of transmission is from blood-feeding triatomine bugs.
 Long-term vector exposure and repeated T. cruzi superinfections are considered major determinants of cardiomyopathy risk; treatments are ineffective to reverse established heart disease progression.
 Prevention of infection through effective vector control is therefore the best available tool to decrease the burden of Chagas disease.